Hingorno

+In the Hospital facility at Hingorno there is a Government Civil Hospital(in collaboration with PPHI).

+Both Muslim and Hindu communities have been living in the town for centuries.

 Occupations

 A large portion of the population depends on agriculture.
 The main crops are cotton, wheat, mustard, onions, sugarcane, vegetables and fruit.
 Ten percent of the population holds other occupations, including private and government jobs.

 Facilities

 A government hospital is available for first aid services.
 Several mosques, including the historical Motia Masjid, are available for the Muslim communities.